The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Discussion and Conclusions

-\begin{itemize} \item \textbf{CE$\nu$NS Experiments (COHERENT):} Current and future experiments measuring Coherent Elastic Neutrino-Nucleus Scattering provide a important new tools to study neutrino interactions.
-As derived in Section 3, because spin-zero targets filter out the axial component, Majorana neutrinos effectively decouple from the diagonal vectorial $Z'$ interaction.
-If future precision measurements at COHERENT \cite{Akimov:2015nza,Akimov:2020pdx,Akimov:2017ade} deviate linearly from the Standard Model prediction (indicating an $\mathcal{O}(\epsilon)$ interference term), it would strongly favor the Dirac hypothesis and constrain the CP-violating phase.
-Conversely, if the event rate strictly matches the SM—or exhibits only a quadratically suppressed $\mathcal{O}(\epsilon^2)$ excess—it would be a strong hint on Majorana neutrinos naturally filtering out the diagonal vectorial current.
+\begin{itemize} \item \textbf{CE$\nu$NS Experiments (COHERENT):} Experiments measuring Coherent Elastic Neutrino-Nucleus Scattering provide important new tools to study neutrino interactions.
+As derived in Section III, the effective four-fermion interaction yields both vector and axial-vector nucleon currents \cite{Denton:2022pxt}.
+Because spin-zero targets filter out the axial-vector nucleon component, the observable cross-section is driven strictly by the vector neutrino current.
+The PDMCT therefore dictates that Majorana neutrinos decouple from the diagonal vectorial $Z'$ interaction.
+If future high-precision measurements at COHERENT \cite{Akimov:2015nza,Akimov:2020pdx,Akimov:2017ade} deviate linearly from the Standard Model prediction (indicating an $\mathcal{O}(\epsilon)$ interference term), it would favor the Dirac nature of the neutrino.
+If the event rate strictly matches the SM—or tightly constrains the excess to a quadratically suppressed $\mathcal{O}(\epsilon^2)$—it would support the Majorana hypothesis, where the diagonal vectorial current is naturally filtered out.

 \item \textbf{Long-Baseline Experiments (DUNE):} The Near Detector of DUNE \cite{DUNE:2020fgq,DUNE:2021tad,DeRomeri:2019kic} will collect high-statistics samples of neutrino-electron scattering events.
 Because the outgoing neutrino flavor is not detected, DUNE will measure the inclusive sum of all final states ($\nu_\alpha e \to \nu_x e$).
-Our result implies that DUNE could distinguish the two hypotheses by analyzing the recoil electron energy distribution.
-A symmetric spectral distribution would favor a Majorana nature driven purely by CP-violating FCNC interactions, while an asymmetric distribution would indicate the characteristic diagonal interference expected for Dirac fermions. \end{itemize}
+Our analysis implies that DUNE could distinguish the two hypotheses by analyzing the recoil electron energy distribution.
+Because the PDMCT eliminates the diagonal vectorial current for Majorana states, it predicts a distinct, symmetric spectral distribution driven purely by CP-violating FCNC interactions.
+This strongly contrasts with the asymmetric SM-interference expected for Dirac fermions. \end{itemize}